nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 - _"That idea was mine"_ precedes the hard truth that the pioneer behind it was content to have the idea and not explore it.
 - _"They stopped investing in our project"_ precedes the reality that the project peaked a couple of years ago.
-- _"Some people get to have fun exploring new things"_ negates the reality that new ideas and opportunities keep the organization adaptable to environmental changes.
+- _"Some people get to have fun exploring new things"_ negates the reality that new ideas and opportunities keep the organization adaptable to changes in the environment.

 Once again, the _same goes for individuals_, who may overstay in a productive role where their skills are a perfect fit for their project needs.
-In that arrangement, everything they know is useful to the project, their importance grows, and their careers grow steadily.
+In that stagnant arrangement, everything they know is useful to the project, their importance grows, and their careers grow steadily.

 As projects and products inevitably reach a plateau and start to decline, successful software developers may suddenly find themselves at the top of the wrong hill.

-They missed their exit turn.
+They miss their exit turn.

 ## Master of Journeys, not Destinations

-To bring the theory full circle toward practice, let's use the dispirited trek of our QA colleagues in the opening story.
-Orgs focusing heavily on town planning activities need quality control more than quality assurance.
+To bring the theory full circle toward practice, let's use the dispirited trek of our QA colleagues in the story opening.
+Organizations focusing heavily on town planning activities need quality control more than quality assurance.

 Conversely, portions of the organization pioneering new technologies may not have much output to worry about quality controls or assurances.
 Awareness of the territory tells QA engineers to seek roles in growth areas where quality matters and the nature of what is measured is constantly changing.